 The shattered glass effect is also one of the process of filmmaking itself, which involves watching the same scenes over and over, different takes, different edits, all shot out of sequence.
 Some of the jump edits here in Marienbad are sizzlingly witty as character stare at each other across years and rooms and hair and time, but some are just headache inducing, the artsy version of a kid flicking the light switch on and off really fast to annoy his older sister.
-Alain Resnais!
-Quit it this instant and go to your room!
+Alain Resnais, quit it this instant and go to your room!

 The rationale here of course is that Resnais is being French and focusing on French cinema and architecture rather than delving into American pop iconography with the kid in a candy store glee of the famous Godard.
-The modern salts in the Marienbath have no American counterparts, they are purely French in the way that makes Yankee tourists in Paris feel slighted, the pretentiousness without the naturally self-effacing wit which the French don't even realize lies inherent in the poetry of their language.
-The completely self-serious bourgeoisie posing at work in Marienbad is something we in America are only used to seeing from behind velvet ropes or through the jaundiced eyes of Billy Wilder, the stuff that makes the henpecked husband roll his eyes while his matronly wife applauds, politely, gloved and holding her opera glasses.
+The modern salts in the Marienbath have no American counterparts.
+They are purely French in the way that makes Yankee tourists in Paris feel slighted; they have the pretentiousness without the naturally self-effacing wit which the French don't even realize lies inherent in the sing-song expression of their language.
+The completely self-serious bourgeois posing at work in Marienbad is something we in America are only used to seeing from behind velvet ropes or through the jaundiced eyes of Billy Wilder, the stuff that makes the henpecked husband roll his eyes while his matronly wife applauds, politely, gloved and holding her opera glasses.
 It's a representation of a bourgeois snob stereotype we in America have been trained from our Max Sennett birth to deal with by either a) throwing pies; b) sending a Barrymore up to steal their jewels; or c) showing them the error of their ways through a moving speech on a roof, podium, or barstool.